Movatterモバイル変換

 BOOTintegernumber of bootstrap iterations to use50

-DRABstringpath to DRAB installation directory"~/drab"
+DRABstringpath to DRAB installation folder"~/drab"

 sbatch --export=CONTEXT_A="Whole_Blood",CONTEXT_B="Brain_Cortex",GENES="all_genes",BOOT="50",DRAB=$(pwd) src/run_drab.sh

-To run DRAB without submitting a SLURM job, the commands would instead be
+To run DRAB without submitting a SLURM job, the commands would instead be:

 export CONTEXT_A="Whole_Blood" CONTEXT_B="Brain_Cortex" GENES="all_genes" BOOT="50" DRAB=$(pwd)./src/run_drab.sh